 - 1 teaspoon cinnamon

-- 1 cup grated zucchini, water squeezed out
+- 1 cup grated zucchini, squeezed of excess water then measured to 1 cup

 - 3 eggs